JVimes/BuildInstaller/ReadMe.md

 These items are:

 - **ProductFiles** - The files to install.
 If they are in the same folder, use the ProductFolder property instead.
     - Default: `$(ProductFolder)\**\*.*`
-        - This is all files below the output/publish folder.
+        (all files below the output/publish folder)

 - **InstallerSourceFiles** - The installer source code files.
 If they are in the same folder, use the InstallerSourceFolder property instead.
     - Default: `$(InstallerSourceFolder)\**\*.wxs;$(FilesFragmentWxs)`
-        - This is all .wxs files below the project's `Install` folder, and a "fragment" file (created by the build) that references the files to install.
+        (all .wxs files below the project's `Install` folder and a "fragment" file created by the build that references the files to install)

 ### Installer Source Code

 The installer is built using [The WiX Toolset][WiXUrl].
-The installer can be customized by editing [ProjectFolder]\Installer\Product.wxs, which appears on first installer build, or by adding other WiX source code files to the same folder.
+The installer can be customized by editing [ProjectFolder]\Installer\Product.wxs (which appears on first installer build) or by adding other WiX source code files to the same folder.

 # Developing BuildInstaller

 The **BuildInstaller project** builds the NuGet package and deletes local caches of it.

-Its PackageFiles subfolder holds MSBuild files that will be part of projects that use the package.
+Its PackageFiles subfolder holds MSBuild files that will be included in builds of projects that use BuildInstaller.
 The primary file is BuildInstaller.targets, which has entry points `BuildInstallerIfShould` and `CleanInstallerFolders`.

-The **TestApp projects** install the package directly from where it was built due to the local NuGet.config file.
+The **"TestApp" projects** install the BuildInstaller NuGet package.
+They do so directly from where it was built due to the local NuGet.config file.
 Switch which line in that file is commented when switching between Debug and Release modes:

 ```xml
 <add key="BuildInstallerDebugFolder" value="BuildInstaller\bin\Debug\" />